 - Read my blog entry called "The Writing Feedback I Give Over and Over."
 Colorado Gold rates entries using standard criteria: manuscript presentation, genre, opening, characters, dialogue, narrative strength, viewpoint, all of which is covered here.
 This advice goes for critique groups, beta reading, and contest entries.
 It covers a lot of the basics, so I hope you don't find it indulgent that I linked to my blog.
 Pay particular attention to the links on scenecraft, not only for the contest, but for mastering one of the building blocks of great storytelling.

 - Have at least one other human being lay eyeballs on your entry.
 Preferably someone who is also a writer or has an English degree.
 Spellcheck won't catch everything, and you don't want small, easily fixable errors to detract from your writing.

 - Here’s a big secret that might help your score.
 Shh, don’t tell anyone I told you this.
-The contest judges won’t actually know what’s in your book other than the twenty pages and what you tell them.
+The contest judges won’t actually know what’s in your book other than the opening pages and what you tell them.
 Don’t have a great hook after a few thousand words?
 Rework the opening so you do.
 Your antagonist doesn’t appear in the first twenty pages?
 That’s between you and your muse; however, your villain could make an appearance for long enough to satisfy the judging criteria.
 Who knows?
 You might decide these alterations work well for your story.
 You might make them permanent.

 - One simply cannot stress enough the totally subjective nature of this contest, and all contests.
 You might get judges who just don’t connect with your work at all, or you might get ones who love it like chocolate.
 It’s like that in the publishing industry, too.
 All you can do is to make sure you write the best story you can and that you pay attention to the basics.